-- pumpkin carving kit (or a sharp knife and large spoon or scoop)
+- Pumpkin carving kit or sharp knife and large spoon or ice cream scoop

 - Speedy 400